-A: Contact us by telephone or online here and we can provide details of how to join.
-Opt-in is available to current or past owners of buildings clad in Harditex or Titan Board which have suffered damage as a result of the alleged inherent defects.
+A: The opt-in period expired on 31 January 2018 so it is now too late to join the Cladding Action.
+Opt-in was available during the opt-in period to current or past owners of buildings clad in Harditex or Titan Board which have suffered damage as a result of the alleged inherent defects.

 Generally expert investigations will be required to confirm the use of the products in question, the existence of defects and damage as a result of the alleged inherent defects.
 Appropriate expert investigations can be arranged before or after you opt in.